Our Approach to Learning

-We are now running our Iguanodon Restaurant Learning Programme, delivering performances and workshops in schools and a Home Education Group in Devon, Dorset, Sussex, Kent and London.
-In each school we are performing to whole schools and delivering an arts-geology workshop for 30 students.
-An online pack will be available on our website, to assist teachers to use art to teach across earth science and history.
+Our Iguanodon Restaurant Learning Programme has delivered performances and workshops in schools across Devon, Dorset, Sussex, Kent and London.
+In each place we performed the show to whole schools and delivered an arts-geology workshop for 30 students.
+Our online pack is available at https://emeraldant.com/learning-tools/ to assist teachers in using art to teach earth science and history.

 Luke Towe, Headteacher at Sidmouth Primary School says: